vinceskahan/v5wiki/Transfer-from-MySQL-to-sqlite.md

 There are two general approaches to this problem:

-1. Use mysqldump to create a dump file, massage it, then restore using the utility sqlite3; or
+1. Use `mysqldump` to create a dump file, massage it, then restore using the utility `sqlite3`; or
-+ Use the experimental weewx utility transfer_db.py
++ Use the experimental weewx utility `transfer_db.py`.

 The former is more general and can be done standalone.
 The latter is simpler, but requires access to the rest of weewx.
 ******************
 Dumping to SQL
 -------------

-For approach #1, first dump the MySQL database using mysqldump.
+For approach #1, first dump the MySQL database using `mysqldump`.

     $ mysqldump -u root -p --skip-add-drop-table --skip-add-locks --extended-insert=FALSE weewx archive > weewx.sql

-Unfortunately, the resultant file includes a CREATE TABLE statement that sqlite does not understand.
-I could write some fancy sed script here to massage it into something sqlite3 can deal with, but the simplest is to just edit the file weewx.sql, replacing the CREATE TABLE statement with:
+Unfortunately, the resultant file includes a `CREATE TABLE` statement that sqlite does not understand.
+I could write some fancy sed script here to massage it into something sqlite3 can deal with, but the simplest is to just edit the file `weewx.sql`, replacing the `CREATE TABLE` statement with:

 ~~~~~~
 CREATE TABLE archive (`dateTime` INTEGER NOT NULL UNIQUE PRIMARY KEY,